Reewarp/WheelFiesta/README.md

 + Any key + Right Shift

 ------------------------------------------------------------------------------------------
-2 - USAGE
+Part 2 - USAGE

 + Double click "WheelFiesta.ahk".
 + Right shift to unsuspend the script (I made it suspended by default).
-+ Wheel Down to spam left click (dual wheel possible watch the last commit for it).
++ Wheel Down to spam left click (dual wheel possible watch Part 4).
 + Right shift to suspend the script.
 + Exit the script when you are done.

 ------------------------------------------------------------------------------------------
-3 - BIND
+Part 3 - BIND

 + 1x MouseWheel Down <- left click